eljamm/ngipkgs/CONTRIBUTING.md

    };
    ```

-   - `TYPE` can be either `vm` or `shell`, indicating the preferred environment for running the application: a NixOS VM or a terminal shell.
-   - `module` is meant for setting up the application, while `demo-stuff` is for demo-specific things, like [demo-shell](./overview/demo/shell.nix) configuration.
+   - `module` is meant for setting up the application, while `module-demo` is for demo-specific things, like [demo-shell](./overview/demo/shell.nix) configuration.

 1. Test the demo locally, with: